waliens/tbc-rdruid-simulator/README.md

 so a gain 9% of regen while not casting converted into regen while casting.

+### Malorne Raiment

+Based on [wowhead comments](https://tbc.wowhead.com/item-set=638/malorne-raiment#comments), consider a proc rate of 5% and no internal cooldown.
+Considering 6 missed gcd per minute (out of 40), there is approximately one cast every 1.75sec.
+Every cast has an expected gain of `0.05 * 120 = 6 mana`.
+The equivalent mp5 is therefore: `5 * 6 / 1.75 = 17.14 mp5`.

 ### Memento of Tyrande

 Used the [simulation function](#proc-items-with-icd) to evaluate average mp5 gain of the proc effect.
 Considered an